gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 >**Note:**
 To run the above commands, we first need to have [Docker](https://docs.docker.com/engine/installation/) installed on our machine.

 Congratulations!
-You just pushed the first Docker image to the GitLab registry, and if you refresh the page you should be able to see it.
+You just pushed the first Docker image to the GitLab Registry, and if you refresh the page you should be able to see it:

 ![container registry page with image](img/container_registry_page_with_image.png)

 >**Note:**
-You can also [use GitLab CI](https://about.gitlab.com/2016/05/23/gitlab-container-registry/#use-with-gitlab-ci) to build and push your Docker images, rather than doing that on your machine!
+You can also [use GitLab CI/CD](https://about.gitlab.com/2016/05/23/gitlab-container-registry/#use-with-gitlab-ci) to build and push your Docker images, rather than doing that on your machine.

-We'll use this image further down in the `.gitlab-ci.yml` config file to handle the process of testing and deploying our app.
+We'll use this image further down in the `.gitlab-ci.yml` configuration file to handle the process of testing and deploying our app.

 Let's commit the `Dockerfile` file.